 Most seniors suffer from social isolation due to a lack of adequate transportation.
-Because most seniors choose to not drive by choice or are prohibited because of in a lack of motor-skills and/or vision impairment, anything that may help to get around will promote their social health and feeling of well being.
+Because most seniors choose to not drive by choice or are prohibited because of a lack of motor skills and/or vision impairment, anything that may help to get around will promote their social health and feeling of well being.
 Encourage the use of public transportation in a safe manner if they are still able.
-This will help boost self confidence and help maintain social connections with others and their community.
+This will help boost self-confidence and help maintain social connections with others and their community.

 Entrust With A Chore

 A senior who lives alone could often be caught up in a tumultuous pattern of negative thinking, eventually leading to depression and isolation.
 However, it is beneficial to entrust with meaningful chores or responsibilities.
 Such as taking care of a small pet such as a dog or cat, or even as easy as taking care of fish in a small aquarium.
 It will encourage a sense of purpose, the desire to be needed and loved all of the time, and will assist in physical activity.

 Adaptive and smart technologies are helping tens of thousands of seniors for age-related shortcomings that may further hinder social interaction.
 Introduce adaptive technologies such as a smartphone or tablet, and the results will be great.
 There is no shortage of what is available in today’s fast-moving technological world, so feel free to research and explore, and pick out together what will work best for their needs.

 Seniors who have undiagnosed hearing or vision problems may avoid social situations altogether because they find themselves lacking in communicating with others visually or by hearing, and may feel embarrassed or misunderstood.
 Always encourage a senior to have their hearing and vision checked regularly with the family doctor, and be mindful of any changes in their vision or hearing behaviour.

 Keep An Eye On Pills